eddmann/eddmann.github.io/_posts/2021/2021-02-20-advent-of-code-2015-day-25-let-it-snow.md

 };
 ```

-The value we are looking for is on the hypotenuse of an isosceles right-angle triangle.
+The value we are looking for is on the hypotenuse of an isosceles right-angled triangle.
 We begin by working out what the length of the side is.
-From here we then calculate how many numbers are in that triangle.
+From here, we then calculate how many numbers are in that triangle.
-Based on this value we can then return the resulting number.
+Based on this value, we can then return the resulting number.

-Now we have the _exponent_ value required, we can move on to building the functionality to calculate the code itself.
+Now that we have the _exponent_ value required, we can move on to building the functionality to calculate the code itself.
 We use _Modular exponentiation_ to solve this, which is used regularly within public-key cryptography.
-As JavaScript does not have this functionality built-in we are required to write our own implementation.
+As JavaScript does not have this functionality built-in, we are required to write our own implementation.

 ```typescript
 const expMod = (base: number, exp: number, mod: number): number => {